 If the oil is not separated from the water before discharging, it may disrupt the ecological systems and can cause serious harm to plants, animals, and even humans.
 So, to control this environmental pollution, oil-water separators play an important role.
-In this article, we will learn more regarding the oil-water separators, their applications, working, and types.
+In this article, we will learn more about oil-water separators, their applications, working, and types.

 How does Oil mix into the water?